libbpf/bpfvv/HOWTO.md

 Note that for "update" instructions (such as `r1 += 8`), the slot will be marked as written.

 This then allows you to "step through" the instruction stream and watch how the values are changing, similar to classic debugger UIs.
-You can click on the lines that interest you, or use arrows to navigate.
+You can click on the lines that interest you, or use arrow keys to navigate.

 https://github.com/user-attachments/assets/c6b5b5b1-30fb-4309-a90a-1832a0a33502